fils/CDFRegistryWG/docs/ESIPSemCommJune2017/talkBody.md

 #### Supporting data pipeline

-* Encode in JSON-LD (schema.org and re3data vocabularies)
+* Encode in JSON-LD (schema.org/Organization and re3data vocabularies)
-* Encode basic facility / repository metadata and links to service descriptions
+* Encode basic facility / repository metadata and links to service description documents (OGC, Swagger, VoID, etc)
 * Harvest via simple whitelist crawl
 * Generate graph and index and explore use of these products